-While momentum for a film can be built via in-theater or Internet trailers well in advance, the length of calendar time between the first mass media trickle and release date isn't very long.
-Most films don't begin the real mass media trickle until four or five weeks out from launch week, and even tentpole releases don't start much further out than eight or nine weeks.
+While there is momentum for a film building via in-theatre or internet trailers well in advance, the length of calendar time between the first mass media trickle and release date isn't very long.
+Dives into competitive spending will reveal that most films don't begin the real mass media trickle until four or five weeks out from launch week and even tent pole releases don't start much farther out than eight or nine weeks.